Table of Contents

 Part III — Purifying and illumining the mind

-Question: What are hostile forces in the form of thoughts?
-How can we know that we are being attached by these hostile forces?
+- Question: What are hostile forces in the form of thoughts?
+How can we know that we are being attacked by these hostile forces?

 Part IV — Higher realms of mind